Swimming Pool Chemistry Crash Course

 The only chemical sanitizers that meet all four of these requirements are bromine and chlorine.
 There are a host of other chemicals and alternative products that can provide some of these properties however they all are missing at least one.
 For this reason chlorine and bromine are used despite them being potentially harmful themselves.
 In moderated doses these sanitizers are the lesser of two evils when compared to dangerous bacteria and viruses that grow in unsanitized water.

-Calcium hardness is the amount of dissolved calcium and magnesium in the water.
+Calcium hardness is the amount of dissolved calcium in the water (note: in this video I incorrectly state that CH is the amount of dissolved calcium and magnesium, however this would be total hardness).
 The reason that this needs to be balanced in pool and spa water is to improve water quality and to prevent potential damage to the pool and pool equipment.
 As you are probably familiar there is a difference between hard and soft water like you see with city water supplies vs. country well water supplies.
 One of the most defining differences is how easily bubbles form in soft water.
 "Soft water" has a low calcium hardness level, often 0ppm and this would cause a huge amount of bubbles in swimming pools and especially hot tubs even from the smallest amount of impurities or detergent in the water.
 This is obviously something that you do not want in your pool or spa.

 Even more importantly however is the fact that if you do not maintain the correct amount of calcium in your water then the water will seek to balance itself by leeching minerals from concrete, stone and metal components in your swimming pool.
 While outside of the scope of this basic water balancing crash course if you would like to know more about why calcium levels can damage your pool you can research "saturation index" which is a complex calculation to help determine if water is in a neutral state, scaling state or acidic state.
 This calculation factors in water temperature, calcium levels and pH levels and the primary variables that effect the state of the water.